trbutler/virtualmin-tools/README.md

 - The cache key setting may need to be tweaked.

 - The Virtualmin webapp installer and other parts of the interface link to the ports (that should be inaccessible externally) 81 and 444, rather than the proxied ports 80 and 443.

+## Donations

+Is this tool helpful to you?
+It is free to use, but a donation to the non-profit I serve at, which is also the primary user that makes development of this script possible, FaithTree Christian Fellowship, Inc., is certainly appreciated.
+FaithTree is a 501(C)(3) organization and donations are tax deductable in the United States.
+You can donate here: https://faithtree.com/sa805 .
+Thank you!

+## License

+Copyright (C) 2004 Universal Networks, LLC.
+This program comes with ABSOLUTELY NO WARRANTY; for details see the file LICENSE.
+This is free software, and you are welcome to redistribute it under the conditions in the LICENSE file.